kodermike/airplanemode.koplugin/README.md

 # AirPlane Mode for KOReader

-This plugin is intended to give you the ability to quickly put your koreader into AirPlane mode, disabling any netwoked plugins, as well as your wireless device.
+This plugin is intended to give you the ability to quickly put your koreader into AirPlane Mode, disabling any netwoked plugins, as well as your wireless device.
 It will also switch your wireless device to force prompts while in AirPlane.
-Exiting AirPlane mode will re-enable your previous plugins and re-set your WiFi settings to pre-AirPlane mode settings.
+Exiting AirPlane Mode will re-enable your previous plugins and re-set your WiFi settings to pre-AirPlane Mode settings.

 ---